- Advisors and students should be familiar with appropriate discipline handbook(s) and with the Joint Program housing policy.

 - Regular feedback should be provided to the student about progress, and if the student is not fulfilling the advisor’s expectations, the advisor should bring that to the student’s attention in a timely manner so that the student can address the concern (rather than waiting until the semester’s end or as part of the annual review).

 - Advisors and students should discuss progress at annual review time and go over any issues or concerns.
-On all submitted memos/paperwork, copy Kris and Lea (who will print the correspondence and place it in the student’s file).
+On all submitted memos/paperwork, copy Tricia Nesti and Sarah Moriarty (who will save the correspondence in the student’s file).

 - Each year students and advisors should discuss career goals (which may evolve).
 Advisors should offer advice to students on postdoc and job opportunities, and encourage the student to think broadly about his/her career.